The United States Government Manual was published

 Honor, minimum wage, museums, news and announcements, organ donation and

-indices, snarge, social media, sport fish and tips for fishing, student loans, suicide prevention, sustainability, tobacco-free living, travel warnings
+indices, snarge, social media, sport fish and tips for fishing, student loans, suicide prevention, sustainability, terrorism advisories, tobacco-free living, travel warnings

 and wait times, trees on Capitol Grounds, underage drinking, volcanic activity, water conservation and resources, whistle-blower disclosures, wild horses and